NkiroteFay/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script deletes specific letters from input
+this script reverses its input